flopez0303/PCFConfigServerClient/README.md

 cf update-service config-server -c config-server.json
 ---------------------------------------------------------------------
 ```

-Refresh you Config Server management page and you will see the following message.
-Wait until the screen refreshes and the service is reintialized:
-+
-image::images/config-scs3.jpg[]

 We will now bind our application to our config-server within our Cloud Foundry deployment manifest.
 Review these entries to the bottom of */PCFConfigServerClient/manifest.yml*